addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

 Set up a budget
 ---------------
-As move through these exercises, it is expected that you will incur small charges to you AWS account.
+As you move through these exercises, it is expected that you will incur small charges to you AWS account.
 To ensure these expenses don't get away from you, we are going to set up a budget.

 - Login to your AWS account.
 - Under services, type **Billing** into the search box and select it.